devuri/Heroku-Procfile/README.md

 # Heroku-Procfile
 Procfile for Laravel Yii2 and other apps hosted on Heroku ref https://devcenter.heroku.com/articles/procfile

-defines web root as the public folder
+defines public dir as the web root